AmbiqAI/heartkit/docs/usage/python.md

 # :simple-python: Python Usage

-__HeartKit__ python package allows for more fine-grained control and customization.
+__heartKIT__ python package allows for more fine-grained control and customization.
 You can use the package to train, evaluate, and deploy models for both built-in taks and custom tasks.
 In addition, custom datasets and model architectures can be created and registered with corresponding factories.

-## <span class="sk-h2-span">Overview</span>
+## Overview

-The main components of HeartKit include the following:
+The main components of heartKIT include the following:

 ### [Tasks](../tasks/index.md)